SerDIDG/BattlelogServersBlacklist/README.md

 This extension allows you to create your own blacklist of banned Battlefield series servers.

-Tired of stupid servers configuration; auto balance in inappropriate moment; no ability to move to larger / winning team; servers' admins; bans for no reason?
+Tired of stupid servers configuration; auto balance in inappropriate moment; no ability to move to a larger / winning team; servers' admins; bans for no reason?
 Just add a server to your blacklist and you won't see it again anymore.

 Supported games:
 - Battlefield 3